-During the pandemic, as most of our employees work from home, energy consumption has reduced tremendously.
+After the pandemic, our employees continue to work from home on a scheduled basis which contributes to energy consumption reduction.
 This in turn has positive environmental effects which includes reduction in air pollution, an improvement in air and water quality as well as noise levels, and land surface temperature reductions.